Your rights

 Children in kindergartens and preschools do not have occupational injury insurance.

-If you are participating in an employment scheme, training or similar NAV-administered scheme, or in a qualification programme or introduction programme under municipal administration, you will have occupational injury coverage at your place of work during working hors or at your place of instruction during instruction hours.
+If you are participating in an employment scheme, training or similar Nav-administered scheme, or in a qualification programme or introduction programme under municipal administration, you will have occupational injury coverage at your place of work during working hors or at your place of instruction during instruction hours.

 It is a condition that the activity must provide vocational training, work or work training.